7 Golden rules for employee motivation

-"Give me that, I'll do it myself!"
-Or, to put it in the words of Herbert von Karajan, whoever wants to lead an orchestra has to let others play.
-For many executives, the real challenge is to understand that lead also means letting go.
-Of course, if you have built up the team, the area or even the whole company itself, it is of course difficult to hand over tasks.
+"Give me that, I'll do it myself quickly!"
+Or, to put it in Herbert von Karajan's words: if you want to lead an orchestra, you have to let others play.
+For many managers, the real challenge is to understand that leading means letting go.
+If you have built up the team, the area or even the whole company yourself, it is of course difficult to hand over tasks.

 But for the benefit of your employees, you should only do some selected things yourself.
 And then never on your own: Use activities that your employees have not yet mastered, always and unquestionably as a training opportunity by working together the employee together with the employee.